-Probably most of MySQL users sometime had a situation when they would do changes in MySQL config file without restarting server (may be matching SET GLOBAL command to do it in run time) but either because option is misspelled or because given version does not support such option the server when would refuse to start when it restarted, either on operating system restart or recovering from MySQL Server crash.
-In any case it is quite nasty.
+Probably most of MySQL users sometimes had a situation when they would do changes in MySQL config file without restarting the server (maybe matching SET GLOBAL command to do it in run time).
+This could be because it is misspelled or because the given version does not support such option, the server when would refuse to start, either on operating system restart or recovering from MySQL Server crash.
+In any case, it is quite nasty.

 [root@sl1 tmp]# /usr/libexec/mysqld --help

 080212 12:39:30 [ERROR] /usr/libexec/mysqld: unknown variable 'myis_test=1'